Geontech/fins/docs/tutorial2.md

 Inspect the **./gen/quartus** directory to find the auto-generated Intel Quartus Prime Pro TCL scripts listed below.

-* **nodes_instantiate.tcl**: This is a Platform Designer Tcl script that instantiates and connects the Nodes of this Nodeset.
+* **nodes_instantiate.tcl**: This is a Platform Designer Tcl script that instantiates and connects the Nodes of this Application.
-* **nodeset_create.tcl**: This is the script that the **Makefile** will use to create a Quartus Platform Designer System (QSYS).
+* **application_create.tcl**: This is the script that the **Makefile** will use to create a Quartus Platform Designer System (QSYS).
 It calls **nodes_instantiate.tcl** and then exports property interfaces and unconnected ports to become externals of the QSYS.
 It also manages connections to clocks and resets of the Nodes.
-* **nodeset_simulate.tcl**: This is the script that will run the simulation in the next step of this tutorial.
+* **application_simulate.tcl**: This is the script that will run the simulation in the next step of this tutorial.

-To package and build the Nodeset with Intel Quartus Prime Pro, execute the following commands.
+To package and build the Application with Intel Quartus Prime Pro, execute the following commands.

 > NOTE: Make sure you have the path to the `quartus` executable on your `PATH` environmental variable for the version of Intel Quartus that you want to use.